Frequently Asked Questions

 The purpose of the Compatible Use Study is to identify means of promoting responsible land use near Little Rock AFB, to accommodate compatible growth and economic development in the region, to protect public safety and quality of life, and to sustain the mission of the Air Force in the region for the long-term.
-The Compatible Use Study will evaluate ways to enhance communication and coordination among local and regional stakeholders with the goal being to protect land use compatibility as both the community and the Air Force plan for the future.
-The Compatible Use Study will not result in changes to land use, zoning, or how a property owner may use their property, though it may identify regulatory changes for the community to consider.
+The Compatible Use Study evaluates ways to enhance communication and coordination among local and regional stakeholders with the goal being to protect land use compatibility as both the community and the Air Force plan for the future.
+The Compatible Use Study did not result in changes to land use, zoning, or how a property owner may use their property, though it identifies regulatory changes for the community to consider.

 What does the CUS address?

 - An assessment of existing land use conditions near Little Rock AFB, Camp Robinson, and the Blackjack Drop Zone;